sebymiano/pcap-utils/pcap-tools/README.md

 ### Trace manipulation
 There are different scripts in this folder that can be used to manipulate the traces.
-We suggest to use the [`pcap-rewrite-scapy.py`](./pcap-rewrite-scapy.py) script, which uses the `scapy` engine to manipulate the traces.
+We suggest to use the [`gen-pcap-from-pickle-dpkt`](./gen-pcap-from-pickle-dpkt.py) script, which uses the `dpkt` engine to manipulate the traces.

 You can modify the `modify_packet` function inside the script to change the way the packets are manipulated.
 Even in this case, the script will split the input trace into multiple files, and process each file separately in parallel, generating multiple output files.